ShahSunny/Mongodb-kafka-connector/README.md

 # Mongodb-kafka-connector
-Kafka connector for MongoDB, More information will be available by the last week of May-2016.
+Kafka connector for MongoDB, More information will be soon.